-Figures 1 and 2 of the Seitz memo include a list of DoD entities which are not considered under common control and those which are under common control with each other, respectively.
+Figures 1 and 2 of the Seitz memorandum include a list of DoD entities which are not considered under common control and those which are under common control with each other, respectively.
 These lists are included below for reference.

-Table 5-1.
-Military Controlling Entities That May Be Considered Under Separate Control
+Table 6-1; Military Controlling Entities That May Be Considered Under Separate Control

 Air Force

 Army

-Defense Agencies (See Table 5-2)
+Defense Agencies (See Table 6-2)

 Marine Corps

 National Guard

 Navy